Guidelines for evaluators

 We want policymakers, researchers, funders, and managers to be able to use The Unjournal's evaluations to update their beliefs and make better decisions.
 To do this well, they need to weigh multiple evaluations against each other and other sources of information.
 Evaluators may feel confident about their rating for one category, but less confident in another area.
 How much weight should readers give to each?
 In this context, it is useful to quantify the uncertainty.

 How do I come up with these intervals?
-(Further discussion)
+(Discussion and guidance)

 You may understand the concepts of uncertainty and credible intervals, but you might be unfamiliar with applying them in a situation like this one.